Cache-Control: max-age=31536000

 It’s not known exactly when Patanjali lived or if they were one or more people, male or female.
 It is widely accepted that they lived around 400 years BC, but there is no concrete evidence and the timeline isn’t as important as the work.

-Patanjali is responsible for organizing the existing ideas of yoga that were, until this point, taught orally, into an easily digestible format, called the Yoga Sutras of Patanjali.
+Patanjali is responsible for organizing the existing ideas of yoga, that were until this point taught verbally, into an easily digestible format, called the Yoga Sutras of Patanjali.

 The Yoga Sutras (definition: a literary rule or aphorism, or a collection of them) of Patanjali were the first systematic delivery of Yoga and they include all the ideas of the Vedic scripts and teachings passed on through the lineages in one text.